-The lack of business financial control is among the main reasons for the bankruptcy of several companies, and not only micro and small businesses suffer from this problem.
-On the contrary, medium and large corporations also need to focus on and create strategies for the use of capital and other financial resources of the business.
+The lack of control over finances is among the main reasons for the bankruptcy of several companies, and not only micro and small businesses suffer from this problem.
+On the contrary: medium and large corporations also need to focus on and create strategies for the use of capital and other financial resources of the business.

 A good and efficient financial plan is essential for every company to remain active and competitive in the market and survive in the midst of crises and setbacks that can affect its cash flow.
 Therefore, this practice is not just a matter of reducing costs, but of survival.

 Do you find all of this very confusing?
 You have no idea how you can start putting your company’s management in order?
 Don’t worry!
 In this post we have listed 9 tips for you to start adopting the business financial control in your company and understand what the best ways to put them into practice are.
 Keep reading!

 First of all, it is necessary to define how your control and planning of resources will be carried out.
 To do so, you need to know each financial characteristic of the company, such as expenditures, earnings, expenses, if there are outstanding debts, among other issues.